Savvy companies are turning to automation technologies to help combat these issues in order to optimize their internal processes.

-Before offering solutions to these challenges, it’s imperative for universities to understand exactly what RPA is.
+Before offering solutions to these challenges, it’s imperative for companies to understand exactly what RPA is.
 Robotic process automation is software that automates repetitive computer tasks.
 Tasks such as manually typing information copied from another source or comparing information to ensure accuracy.
 These tasks cut into employee productivity and prevent workers from spending time on more important tasks.
 That’s where RPA comes in.

 RPA was ranked the fastest-growing enterprise software by Gartner last year.
 Not only does it have an enormous impact on employee productivity, but it’s a simple technology compared to other emerging technologies like artificial intelligence and blockchain.
-This software allows universities to increase efficiency and avoid implementing new systems that come with a hefty price tag.
+This software allows companies to increase efficiency and avoid implementing new systems that come with a hefty price tag.

-RPA Use Cases for Higher Education
+RPA Use Cases

 1. Financial Operations

-By implementing RPA into their financial operations, the university has increased their successful throughput rate in processing supplier details to 97%.
-Plus, employees in the finance department can now focus on value-added tasks as opposed to basic manual tasks.
+With all this automated, employees in the finance department can now focus on value-added tasks as opposed to basic manual tasks.

 2. Administrative Services

-Administrative duties within any institution are rife with manual processes often subject to potential human error.
+Administrative duties within any company are rife with manual processes often subject to potential human error.
 RPA is an ideal solution to increase accuracy within administrative duties and allow employees to focus on more impactful work, thus increasing job satisfaction.

 RPA gives administrative departments the ability to automate manual data entry and cross-check documents for accuracy.
 For example, any tasks or processes that require Microsoft Excel can utilize RPA.